cnuernber/depsviz/README.md

   -H, --highlight ARTIFACT                       Highlight the artifact, and any dependencies to it, in blue.
 Repeatable.
   -i, --input FNAME                              File to draw dependencies from.
 Defaults to (first-that-exists ["deps.edn" "project.clj"]).
   -w, --with-profiles PROFILE                    List of leiningen profiles (defaults to user).
 Additive only.
 Repeatable.
-  -r, --remove ARTIFACT                          Excludes artifaces whose names match supplied value (defaults to org.clojure).
+  -r, --remove ARTIFACT                          Excludes artifaces whose names match supplied value.
 Repeatable.
   -n, --no-view                                  If given, the image will not be opened after creation.
   -o, --output-file FILE       dependencies.pdf  Output file path.
 Extension chooses format: pdf or png.
   -p, --prune                                    Exclude artifacts and dependencies that do not involve version conflicts.